Santymax98/ExtraDist.jl/docs/src/starting.md

 ## Installation

-The *ExtraDist* package is available through the Julia package system by running `Pkg.add("ExtraDist")`.
+The *ExtraDistributions* package is available through the Julia package system by running `Pkg.add("ExtraDistributions")`.
 Throughout, we assume that you have installed the package.

 ## Starting With a Poisson Zero-infalted Distribution ZIP